First journalists go on trial over Turkey coup bid

 Summary

-Prominent journalists were among 17 people who went on trial in Istanbul on Monday on charges of links to the group allegedly behind last year's failed coup, in a case that has amplified concerns over press freedom in Turkey.

-The trial is the first to include journalists arrested in connection with the July 15 coup under the state of emergency imposed shortly after.
+Several Turkish journalists went on trial in Istanbul Monday on charges of links to the group allegedly behind last year's failed military coup.
+The trial is the first to include journalists arrested under the state of emergency imposed after the attempt to overthrow President Recep Tayyip Erdogan in July although more cases are set to go to court in the next few months.

-Those accused include the veteran writer Nazli Ilicak who was one of the very first journalists arrested in July after the coup.
+Those accused include veteran writer Nazli Ilicak, who was one of the very first journalists arrested in July after the coup bid.

-Also on trial is Ahmet Altan, a novelist and journalist who has also written for some of Turkey's best dailies including Hurriyet and Milliyet as well as founding the opposition daily Taraf.

 ...